kevinpt/opbasm/doc/rst/language.rst

 ===================================== ====================== =============================================
-``call <address>``                    call my_label          PC is saved and jump to my_label address *(hardcoded address)*                 call 12A               PC is saved and jump to address 0x12A ``call <flag code> <address>``        call Z, my_label       Conditional call to my_label if Z flag is set
+``call <address>``                    call my_label          PC is saved and jump to my_label address *(hardcoded address)*                 call 12A               PC is saved and jump to address 0x12A ``call <flag code>, <address>``       call Z, my_label       Conditional call to my_label if Z flag is set
 ===================================== ====================== =============================================

 This is similar to `jump`_ but the program counter (PC) is saved on the hardware stack.
 This allows execution to resume at the next instruction when the subroutine completes with a `return`_ instruction.

-The address of the subroutine is typically provided through a label but a hardcoded address can also be used.
+The address of the subroutine is typically provided through a label but a hardcoded 12-bit address can also be used.
 A conditional call can be implemented by using one of the flag codes (Z, NZ, C, NC) as the first operand.
 The conditional call is only made if the flag matches the state in the instruction.
 Otherwise execution continues with the next instruction.

+.. _inst-call-at:

 call@
 ~~~~~

 Execute a subroutine at a variable address.
 The target address is determined at runtime.
-It is only available on PicoBlaze-6.
+Available on PicoBlaze-6 only.

 =========================================== ====================== =============================================
 Format                                      Example                Result